ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/06-insertion-sort.md

     - in the best case, the element is already in place, and then we only need one comparison

 Therefore, in the worst case the number of comparisons is $\sum_0^n i$, which is quadratic just like Bubble sort and Selection sort.
-In the best case -- when the list is already sorted -- the number of comparisons is instead linear, because we only have to do one comparison per iteration.
+In the best case -- when the list is already sorted -- we only have to do one comparison per iteration, so the number of comparisons is proportional to the size of the array.
+Counting swaps instead of comparisions yields the same results, because each iteration of the inner `while`-loop does both a comparison and a swap.

 ::: dsvis
 Here is an explanation of the worst case cost of Insertion sort.